Current Research Degree Students

 - Adjustments are required to the Supervisory Team to take account of the evolution of the student's research project.

-Further guidance can be found in AQH - Supervision (37.3KB pdf)
+Further guidance can be found in AQH - Supervision (PDF 42KB)

-Please note that any changes in a supervisory team are not recognised until a completed Change in Approved Supervision Arrangements (RDS) Form (110KB doc) is approved by the relevant Graduate School Board.
+Please note that any changes in a supervisory team are not recognised until a completed Change in Approved Supervision Arrangements (RDS) Form (DOC 110KB) is approved by the Graduate School Board.

 Supervising a Research Degree